oroinc/documentation/user/back-office/marketing/customer-login-pages/index.rst

 1. Navigate to **Marketing > Customer Login Pages** in the main menu.
 2. Click |IcEdit| at the end of the row.

-   .. note:: There is only one customer login page available and you cannot create more.
+   .. note:: There is only one customer login page available, and you cannot create more.
 If you update the login page in one organization, the changes will be reflected in other existing organizations.

    .. image:: /user/img/marketing/customer_login_pages/customer_login_page.png
       :alt: Blank customer login page